oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/JKE.md

 ## Identity

 He is a Panasonic wall-mounted CS-CE12JKE-1 [heat pump](../../Species/Air%20Conditioners.md).
 His name is pronounced as Jay-Kay-Ee, or Jake, though he prefers the first one.
+A Finland guy.

 He is ([mostly](NAEphthalene.md)) unique from other Panasonics in that his power lamp also acts as a deice lamp.
 He would go to deice mode when the area he is currently in is too cold.
 His power/deice lamp is normally green (not deice), but blue in deicing mode.